 \section{Chirotopes of finite planar families of points}

-We now review the ``classical'' characterization of chirotopes of finite planar families of points mentioned in the abstract.
-(An oriented point in a \projectivegeometry\ is a point together with an orientation of its neighborhood, indicated in ours drawings by an oriented circle surrounding the point.)
-Our account takes advantage of the relatively recent positive answer of Goodman, Pollack, Wenger and Zamiferescu~\cite{gpwz-atp-94} to the question of Gr{\"u}baum~\cite[Conjecture 4.10, page 90]{g-as-72} about the embeddability of any arrangement of pseudolines in the line space of a \projectivegeometry.
+We now review the ``classical'' characterization of chirotopes of finite planar indexed families of oriented points mentioned in the abstract.
+(An oriented point in a projective plane is a point together with an orientation of its neighborhood, indicated in our drawings by an oriented circle surrounding the point.)
+Our account takes advantage of the relatively recent positive answer of Goodman, Pollack, Wenger and Zamiferescu~\cite{gpwz-atp-94} to the question of Gr{\"u}baum~\cite[Conjecture 4.10, page 90]{g-as-72} about the embeddability of any arrangement of pseudolines in the line space of a projective plane.